ykamenashi/gcctx/README.md

 # gcctx
-`gcloud config configurations select` alternative: Wanna be an equivalent of `kubectx`
+`gcloud config configurations activate` alternative: Wanna be an equivalent of `kubectx`

 ## Words dict
 * `profile`